python/cpython/Doc/library/asyncio-eventloop.rst

    the file when the platform does not support the sendfile syscall (e.g. Windows or SSL socket on Unix).

-   Raise :exc:`RuntimeError` if the system does not support *sendfile* syscall and *fallback* is ``False``.
+   Raise :exc:`SendfileNotAvailableError` if the system does not support *sendfile* syscall and *fallback* is ``False``.

    .. versionadded:: 3.7